-In Canada, accounting rules are published in the CPA Canada Handbook.
+In Canada, accounting rules for all Canadian entities outside of the public sector are established by the Accounting Standards Board of Canada (AcSB) and published in the CPA Canada Handbook.

-All publicly-accountable entities, as defined by the Canadian Accounting Standards Board (AcSB), are required to report financial statements in accordance with International Financial Reporting Standards (IFRS).
-Therefore, all publicly-traded REITs in Canada are required to report under IFRS.
+Publicly-accountable entities, as defined in the CPA Canada Handbook, are required to report financial statements in accordance with IFRS® Standards that have been adopted by the AcSB (IFRS); therefore, all publicly traded REITs in Canada are required to report under IFRS.

-Provided a REIT does not meet the broadly worded definition for a publicly-accountable entity, as defined by the AcSB, it can choose to follow the Accounting Standards for Private Enterprises (ASPE).
+Provided a REIT is a private enterprise (i.e. a profit-oriented entity that is not a publicly accountable enterprise), it can choose to follow the Accounting Standards for Private Enterprises (ASPE) or IFRS.